 Both utilities were plagued by widespread failures over the Labor Day weekend as temperatures soared to record levels across the Southland.

-SCE restored some power overnight and through the morning, reducing the number of customers affected in Los Angeles County to 3,727 and in Orange County to 743 as of roughly 4:30 p.m.
-Tuesday.
+SCE restored some power overnight, reducing the number of customers affected in Los Angeles County to 9,800 and in Orange County to 2,500 customers as of Tuesday morning.

-With red flag fire conditions in the area through Wednesday, however, SCE warned that more than 54,500 of its customers could be subjected to Public Safety Power Shutoffs, which are implemented to help prevent wildfires from sparking.
+With red flag fire conditions in the area, however, SCE warned that more than 66,000 of its customers could be subjected to Public Safety Power Shutoffs, which are implemented to help prevent wildfires from sparking.

 The estimated time of total restoration of services is 48 hours from the time an outage began, DWP spokeswoman Dawn Cottrell said.
 Customers who have been without power the longest were receiving top priority.